nating/cs-exams/assets/notes/fourth-year/human-factors/removed-duplicates-human-factors-questions.md

 ## Q2 & Q3

-*The questions in Q2 and Q3 come up in over the years, so they have been included here together.*
+*The questions in Q2 and Q3 come up in either over the years, so they have been included here together.*

 **(2017,2015,2014,2013,2011)**
 Which techniques for improving usability would be most important to the above system?
 Justify your choices and describe how you would apply them to the development of the above system.
 [25 Marks]